 Our modern culture has turned nurturing and feeding that monkey into big business.
 Our TV, media, Internet, video games, perennially advertising culture with its ever more rapidly changing sound-bytes has come to perfectly reflect our monkey minds.

 Once a year, during the first full moon of spring, considered to be the time of Hanuman’s birth, there is a practice conducted in Los Angeles designed to honor Hanuman where we can experience that transformation in ourselves.

 A palpable aura of peace pervades the Vedanta Temple tucked into the foot of the Hollywood Hills.
-Since it was built in the 1930s, this little white Indian temple has been cherished as a place to meditate on the divine and silently repeat mantras; a place where many a monkey mind has been quieted.
+Since it was built in the 1930s, this little white Indian temple has been cherished as a place to meditate on the divine and silently repeat mantras.
+It is a place where many a monkey mind has been quieted.

 On one day in the spring, the Ramakrishna order of monastics who established this island of serenity allows an all-day practice of sacred sound to fill their pristine place of silence.